 Making the dough is easy, you just need to allow an hour for the dough to rest, so start it an hour before you’re going to gather your loved-ones around and start wrapping and filling, because once you do that, you need to fry the dumplings and then eat them immediately.

-The seasoning of soy sauces, Shaoxing wine, sesame oil, and sugar is a fairly classic pot-sticker filling seasoning.
-You probably won’t need salt, but I actually add salt, although I didn’t include it in the recipe.
+The seasoning of soy sauce, Shaoxing wine, sesame oil, and sugar is a fairly classic pot-sticker filling seasoning.
 I also adore white pepper, hence that addition.
-I’ve added fish sauce before, because I’m addicted to the stuff, but not to this recipe because I wanted to provide a fairly classic recipe.
+I’ve added fish sauce before, because I’m addicted to the stuff, but not to this recipe because I wanted to share a fairly classic recipe.
+But do try fish sauce.

 This is a very versatile recipe.
 You could also use ground duck instead of ground chicken, or lamb mince, or ground pork, or beef mince, or a combination of ground beef and pork.
 You can make a vegetarian or vegan pot sticker.
 Bean sprouts are a great addition for instance.